“Away with this Man and release to us Barabbas” – who had been thrown into prison for a certain rebellion made in the city, and for murder.

 On the balcony, Barabbas saw Pilate and another prisoner they called Jesus, beaten and bloodied, standing across from him.
 He heard the chanting of the crowd below, “Crucify him!
 Crucify him!”
 He was sure the chanting was for him.

-Normally the prisoners pled for their lives, but Jesus just stood there seemingly resolved to his death sentence.
-Barabbas couldn’t be sure, but the thought crossed his mind that if Jesus wasn’t so disfigured, it would’ve seemed that he was the judge, not the prisoner.
+Barabbas wasn’t a smart man, but he could read people.
+Something was unnerving about that guy, Jesus.
+The way he stood and looked at Pilate and the crowd through his nearly swollen-shut eye.
+Something about it all was very ‘off.’
+Normally, the prisoners pled for their lives, but Jesus just stood there, seemingly resolved to his death sentence.
+Barabbas wasn’t sure, but the thought crossed his mind that if Jesus weren’t so disfigured, he would’ve seemed to be the judge, not the prisoner.
 Nah, that couldn’t be right.
 He must’ve taken one too many blows to the head.

 Jesus or Barabbas?